Gaponovoz/CusTickers/README.md

 # CusTickers
-App for creating and sending custom and private stickers on Telegram
+App for creating and sending custom and private stickers for Telegram

 ### [All The Info And Downloads - On My Wesite!
 Github Is For Source Code Only](http://Gaponovoz.Zapto.Org/Proj/Custickers "All The Info And Downloads - On My Wesite!
 Github Is For Source Code Only")

 ------------